fbgallet/roam-extension-calendar/README.md

 - delete them (with confirmation dialog)

 The current month and any subsequent month that has been viewed are stored in cache (browser local storage) for instant display and for offline display.
 A warning message will be displayed in the event popover when you are offline (since the Google calendar event is possibily not up-to-date).

+NB: synced events are automatically unsynced when they are older than 90 days, unless they contain a TODO

 ### Configuration